euanndobb/online_lib_insights/README.md

 - open-source online library API utilised for basic querying.
 - pagination employed to prevent data truncation by server.
 - the specific datasets retrieved are cleaned.
-- Data is sorted and presented in different forms and any insights are given.
+- data is sorted and presented in different forms and basic insights are given.